Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Scalable kernel solvers for quantum chemistry

 \subsection{Theoretical preconditioning for MLFF}

-The large differences in magnitude across eigenvalues (large condition number) induce long and narrow multi-dimensional valleys along the loss surface.
-These narrow valleys hamper gradient descent solvers, since the optimization path bounces back and forth on the way to the solution (see ellipses in \Cref{fig:kernelmatrix}).
-A suitable preconditioner is a full-rank matrix $P\approx K_\lambda$ that captures the dominant spectral components, allowing for a partial normalization to effectively smoothen the underlying loss landscape \cite{avron2017faster, benzi2002preconditioning, cutajar2016preconditioning, kaasschieter1988preconditioned, ma2017diving, shabat2021fast, srinivasan2014preconditioned}.
-Accordingly, the linear system can equivalently be reformulated as
+Large differences in magnitude across eigenvalues (large condition number) induce long and narrow multi-dimensional valleys along the loss surface.
+These narrow valleys hamper gradient descent solvers, since the optimization path bounces back and forth on the way to the solution (as illustrated by the ellipses in \Cref{fig:kernelmatrix}).
+A suitable preconditioner is a full-rank matrix $P\approx K_\lambda$ that captures the dominant spectral components.
+It is used to normalize the matrix spectrum, which has the same effect as smoothening the underlying loss landscape \cite{avron2017faster, benzi2002preconditioning, cutajar2016preconditioning, kaasschieter1988preconditioned, ma2017diving, shabat2021fast, srinivasan2014preconditioned}.
+With $P$, the linear system can equivalently be reformulated as

-which preserves the original solution $\pmb{\alpha}$, but has improved numerical properties that lead to a faster iterative convergence.
+which preserves the original solution $\pmb{\alpha}$.
+After applying the preconditioner, the remaining spectrum is then iteratively approximated within the Krylov subspace generated by the CG algorithm (blue arrow in \Cref{fig:kernelmatrix}).
+This two-step procedure can be regarded as a systematic low-rank decomposition of the kernel matrix (see \Cref{fig:schematic_low_rank} (top row) and \Cref{app-sec:technical_details}).

 To retain the original PSD structure, we require that a symmetric decomposition $P = L L^T$ (${L}\in \mathbb{R}^{n\times n}$) exists \cite{avron2017faster,cutajar2016preconditioning, chmiela2022iterativesgdml}.
 Another key requirement is that the construction of the preconditioner $P$ should not dominate the overall computational costs.
 Generally, there are two principled ways to achieve this~\cite{zhou2011godec}: Either via sparsification of the kernel matrix (e.g. zero-out entries to obtain a block-diagonal form) or via a compression into a low-rank representation.
 Only the latter approach is able to faithfully represent the complex correlation structure of quantum chemical systems.
-In this work, we therefore focus on symmetric low-rank approximations $K \approx K_k = L_k L_k^T$ (${L_k}\in \mathbb{R}^{n\times k}$, $k \ll n$), which are supplemented into full-rank preconditioners after the regularization term is added:
+In this work, we therefore focus on symmetric low-rank approximations $K \approx K_k = L_k L_k^T$ (${L_k}\in \mathbb{R}^{n\times k}$, $k \ll n$), which are expanded into invertible full-rank preconditioners after the regularization term is added: